-Here is everything you need for a Mock Caldecott 2020!
-Get your Free Printable Score Sheet and Picture Book List to get started.
+Here is everything you need for a Mock Caldecott 2023 at home, in the classroom, or at your library!
+Get your Free Printable Score Sheets and the 2023 Caldecott Contender Picture Book List to get started.

 In order to be eligible for the Caldecott award, the artist must be an American resident or citizen and the book must be published in the United States, or a U.S. territory.

 The criteria the panel of judges use to determine the most distinguished picture book are as follows:

 - Excellence of execution in artistic technique

 - Excellence of pictorial interpretation of story, theme, concept

 - Appropriateness of style of illustration to the story, theme concept

 - Delineation of plot, theme, characters, setting, mood or information through pictures

 - Excellence of presentation in recognition of a child audience